moses-palmer/pynput/docs/mouse.rst

 Handling the mouse
 ==================

-The package ``pynput.mouse`` contains classes for controlling and monitoring the mouse.
+The package :mod:`pynput.mouse` contains classes for controlling and monitoring the mouse.